sagemath/sagewiki_to_gh-2022-10-10/reu07.md

  1. Algorithm to test for recoverability
   * Emily Kirkman
   * Circular Planarity Testing:
     * Status: Linear time achievable by modifying the graph before calling an O(n) planar embedding (testing) algorithm.
 (Not reinventing the wheel, just sticking one in the graph).
-Currently working on including PIGALE's tgraph library in SAGE.
+Currently working on including the Boost library in SAGE.
     * Resources:
       * A simple O(n) Planarity Testing [http://www.cs.uvic.ca/~wendym/my_pubs/boyer.ps Algorithm]
       * [http://boost.sourceforge.net/ Boost] implementation of the algorithm.